shfarzam/docker-laravel/README.md

 **Please do not forget to make your _.env_ File in _/src_ Folder**

-## Live Version

-Here [Live Version](http://157.90.254.193) you can find Live Version of this Sample Project
 ## API Routes

 First you need valid Token to could send/receive Data over API.